microsoft/powerbi-powershell/src/Modules/Workspaces/Commands.Workspaces/help/Restore-PowerBIWorkspace.md

 ```

 ### -Workspace
-The workspace entity to add user to.
+The workspace entity to be restored.

 ```yaml
 Type: Group